 For heavier weights, you’ll need a seat with a steel frame and high-quality polyester fabric.

 Armrests contribute to the stability and strength of the seat.
 Furthermore, they’re important for comfort and maintaining a proper seating position.
-The best camping chairs come with wide and padded armrests.
+The best camping chair for bad back is unlikely to come without wide and padded armrests.

 Campers typically travel over 136 miles from their home.
 With that in mind, a compact and portable camping chair can be more convenient to carry than a bulky one — even more so if you have lots of other camping gear to bring along.